Praj120301/Verilog_Implementation/README.md

 # Verilog_Implementation
-These is a quick start guide on learning Verilog Vivado.
+These is a quick start guide on learning Verilog using Vivado.